Third in a series of posts to help you organize your family memories…

 - You’re giving permission to a third party to record audio on your phone.
 That could be a concern for some.

 I have found one way that works well that is also easy.
-This article on cnet – though almost 4 years old – still works today.
+This article on cnet – though fairly old – still works today.
 Read it for all the details, but here are the basics:

 - Download and install Audacity (free)